prasanna16-12/MyBank/README.md

 # MyBank

-first android application
+'''first android application
-bank database using room (jetpack componant) also provided authentication using PIN
+bank database using room (jetpack componant) also provided authentication using PIN '''